nodejitsu/handbook/book.md

 Welcome to the Nodejitsu handbook.
-This document will help familiarize you with deploying your Node.js applications to the cloud while also providing detailed information about Nodejitsu's platform-specific features and about where to get support when you need it.
+This document will help familiarize you with deploying your Node.js applications to the cloud while also providing detailed information about Nodejitsu's platform-specific features and about where to get help when you need it.

 This is a living document which you can submit patches to at [http://github.com/nodejitsu/handbook](http://github.com/nodejitsu/handbook).